 That summer I got two more concussions.
 The pain was getting worse again.
 My parents kept suggesting that I go to our church and have some men I respect come to pray for me.
 I wasn’t too keen on this idea, but because of my parents’ persistence I eventually agreed.

-With this new reassurance, I began to pull my weight in rejuvenating my relationship with God.
+With this new reassurance, I began to renew my relationship with God.
 I bought a Bible and immersed myself in it for the first time in years.
 A few months later, I was driving by myself through my favourite spot in the mountains just spending time in worship.
 The song hit the chorus:

-Four months later my symptoms became more severe and pain got worse everyday.
-One day, at around 2am, I literally felt my body shutting down.
-Each inhale and exhale was excruciating.
+Four months later my symptoms became more severe again and pain got worse every day.
+One day, at around 2 am, I literally felt my body shutting down.
+Each breath was excruciating.
 I was losing feeling and control of my limbs, and was cognitively lost.
 One of my only recollections is realizing that my brain was finally giving up.

 Praying for healing again

-Even though there may be hardships in days to come, and God tells us there will be hard times, even though I will not always have happiness, I will always have joy; joy that I’ve found in Jesus Christ.
-I don't have to try and live life alone, the Holy Spirit is always with me and as I invite him into my circumstances He gives me the strength I need.
+Even though there may be hardships in days to come — and God tells us there will be hard times—, and even though I will not always have happiness, I will always have joy: joy that I’ve found in Jesus Christ.
+I don’t have to try and live alone.
+The Holy Spirit is always with me and as I invite him into my circumstances he gives me the strength I need.
 As long as I walk with God, I cannot lose this joy.

 Do you feel emotionally or physically or spiritually wrecked?
-Talk to a mentor int he form below!
+Talk to a mentor by using the form below!